 Cash flow budget

-To avoid unpleasant surprises in the form of sudden bills to be paid, the company must have liquidity.
-This means the company must have access to cash every month.
-A cash flow budget shows the difference between the money coming in and the money going out month by month.
+To avoid unpleasant surprises in the form of sudden bills pay, the company must have some liquidity in their assets.
+This means in practice that the company must have access to cash every month.
+A cash flow budget shows the difference between the money coming in and the money going out, month by month.

 A profit budget shows whether the business is making a profit or a loss, while a cash flow budget shows whether there will be enough money to cover the month's expenditure.

 To avoid bankruptcy, you need to make a cash flow budget month for month.
-It is no comfort knowing you will have enough money in a year from now, if you are out of money already in four months.
+It is no comfort knowing you will have enough money in a year from now, if you will be out of money in four months.
 That is why you need short periods in your cash flow budget.